ministryofjustice/hmpps-electronic-monitoring-datastore-api/README.md

 3. The EmDatastoreRoleProvider makes an `StsClient.assumeRole()` call using the local Cloud Platform role, and gives the `CredentialsProvider` this returns to the `EmDatastoreClient`
 4. The EmDatastoreClient builds an AWS.AthenaClient with these credentials that has access to the appropriate data in the Athena datastore.

-For debugging it's useful to be able to run these queries ourselves.
+For debugging, it's useful to be able to run these queries ourselves.
 To do this you will need:
 - To be a member of [our GitHub team](https://github.com/orgs/ministryofjustice/teams/hmpps-electronic-monitoring)
 - To configure KubeCtl to let you connect to the CLoud Platform Kubernetes cluster - [follow this guide](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/getting-started/kubectl-config.html)
 - The [cloud platform CLI](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/getting-started/cloud-platform-cli.html)